Signs and Symptoms of Emerald Ash Borer

 Mississippi landowners and communities may soon be threatened by a tree pest that is one of the most devastating invasive insects ever introduced to North America (Herms and McCullough 2014).
 The emerald ash borer (Agrilus planipennis) (EAB) has killed hundreds of millions of ash (Fraxinus spp.) trees since its introduction to southeast Michigan in the mid-1990s (Siegert et al. 2007).
 Efforts to contain the spread of EAB largely have been unsuccessful, as 25 states currently have confirmed infestations, including Louisiana, Arkansas, and Tennessee.

 Although ash represents only a small fraction of all forest trees in Mississippi, the recent advance of EAB into the South is troubling.
-This is because ash lumber has a high economic value and has recently (in the past 20 years) been widely planted on alluvial soils throughout the state through federally funded conservation programs.
+This is because ash lumber has a high economic value and, within the past 20 years, has been widely planted on alluvial soils throughout the state through federally funded conservation programs.
 In the Delta region of Mississippi, ash makes up about 20 percent of the marketable timber species.
 In addition to its value as a commercial forest species, countless ash trees are planted in city and residential landscapes.

-While we cannot predict if or when EAB will reach Mississippi, it is widely accepted that early detection will be an important factor in reducing its potential financial impact.
-Consequently, learning to recognize the signs and symptoms of EAB is important for anyone with a vested interest in ash.
+While we cannot predict if or when EAB will reach Mississippi, early detection is an important factor in reducing its potential financial impact.
+Consequently, learning to recognize the signs and symptoms of EAB is important for anyone interested in ash.
 This publication gives information that will help you identify EAB in the adult and larval stages, recognize signs and symptoms of an EAB-infested tree, and understand the life cycle of the EAB.
 Collectively, this information will help you identify EAB if it appears in ash trees in your forest or municipality.

-EAB adults are peg-shaped beetles (blunt at the head end and tapering to a dull point at the rear) that are about three-eighths to one-half inch long and a little less than one-eighth inch wide.
+EAB adults are peg-shaped beetles, with a tapered, dull pointed rear and blunt head.
+They are about three-eighths to one-half inch long and a little less than one-eighth inch wide.
 The most distinctive characteristic of EAB is its metallic green color.
 It should be noted, however, that many insects have a similar metallic green appearance, and some EAB are colored in shades of red or blue.
 One distinguishing characteristic of EAB is its bright purple abdomen (beneath the wings), which is visible when the beetle is in flight.
 In the northern half of the state, adult EAB emerge in March and are active through November.
-In the southern half of the state, adult EAB can be active throughout the year.
+In the southern half of the state, adult EAB are active throughout the year.